FavourAnalytics/Excel-Social-Media-Content-Analysis-Social-Buzz/README.md

 - **Animal Content**: High engagement with 1,897 reactions.
 - **Seasonal Trends**: January is the most common month for posts, aligning with post-holiday activity.
 - **Health Conscious Users**: Strong interest in healthy eating content.

-## How to Use
-1. Download the Excel file from the `analysis/` folder.
-2. Open the file in Microsoft Excel.
-3. Navigate through the sheets to see the data cleaning process, data modelling, analysis, and visualizations.
-4. View the PowerPoint presentation in the `presentation/` folder for a summary of the key points.